willmeierart/ultimate-starter-nextjs/README.md

 Other features include:
 - Apollo 2 as a GraphQL client
-- Redux for internal state management
+- Redux for internal state management (if necessary)
 - Sass (and pre/post-css webpack config) as an optional global fallback to Next's default 'Styled-JSX'

 Safe to say this one is ready to start developing on top of...